Dear reader of ADxS.org, please excuse the disruption.

 Firstly, this raises the question of whether Raynaud’s problems occur more frequently in ADHD-I than in ADHD-HI.

-We recall at least one ADHD-I sufferer who had significant Raynaud’s and hypertension, which was exacerbated by MPH and was less evident on Elvanse.
+We recall at least one person with ADHD-I who suffered significantly from Raynaud’s and hypertension, which was exacerbated by MPH and was less evident on Vyvanse.

 29. Hyperthyroidism / hyperthyroidism